Shun Tuck Cheong Fun – Fun with Cheong Fun [Closed]

 Chicken chop with spicy sauce

-If you’re not in the mood for cheong fun but can’t resist the colorful dishes anyway, you can substitute with brown rice too.
+If you’re not in the mood for cheong fun but can’t resist the colourful dishes anyway, you can substitute with brown rice too.
 Healthy, healthy!

 Shun Tuck Cheong Fun